If you want to build the best budget possible you need to check out these sinking funds categories

 - Peloton bike

 Sinking funds can also be revolving, or they can be a one and done.
-For example, a holiday type sinking fund is a one & done (although you may do it every year).
+For example, a holiday-type sinking fund is a one & done (although you may do it every year).
 Once you spend the money on Halloween candy & costumes, it’s done, you stop saving money for it.

 But a revolving sinking fund could be a home repair sinking fund.
 Money flows in and out of it every month, the account never gets “full,” and it never gets empty (hopefully).

 Let’s say each month you put $40 in the home repair fund, then in February you need a new dishwasher, out goes $400.
 Then in March, you need paint to go over all the scuffed up baseboards in the house, so out comes $40 for paint & brushes.

 How is a sinking fund category different from a budget category?